cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 ![filter date]({{site.baseurl}}/assets/images/06-filtersort-faq1.png)

 The other comes when you have numbers that are treated as text.
 This is a tricky question, and a properly tidied spreadsheet should avoid it most of the time.
 If you have the same type of data in each column, the answer to this question shouldn't matter.
 If not, neither one will give you what you want.

+### I can't copy formulas from left to right properly

+This is because Excel is using the name of a column, not its cell position, to create tables.
+Go into your Excel preferences, choose Tables & Filters, then turn off the option that says "Use table names in formulas".

 ### I want to get rid of my data table